Hamas returns bodies of 4 Israeli hostages said to include a mother and her 2 young children

 The remains were said to be of Shiri Bibas and her two children, Ariel and Kfir, as well as Oded Lifshitz, who was 83 when he was abducted.
 Kfir, who was 9 months old when he was taken, was the youngest captive.
 Hamas has said all four were killed along with their guards in Israeli airstrikes.

-The Red Cross convoy headed back to Israel, where authorities will carry out the formal identification of the remains using DNA, expected to take up to two days.
+The military planned to hold a small funeral ceremony, at the request of the families, before transferring the bodies to a laboratory for formal identification using DNA, a process that could take up to two days.
 Only then will the families be given the final notification.
-The Israeli military confirmed it had received the coffins.

-Thousands of people, including large numbers of masked and armed fighters from Hamas and other factions, gathered at the handover site on the outskirts of the southern Gaza city of Khan Younis.

 Israeli channels did not broadcast the handover.
 In Hostage Square in Tel Aviv, where Israelis have gathered to watch the release of living hostages, a large screen showed a compilation of photos and videos of Lifshitz and the Bibas family, including a chuckling baby Kfir and the family dressed up in Batman costumes.